colonelkablam/qr-sticker-app/README.md

 ## WHAT IT DOES:

-Lets you enter a URL, sticker size (in mm), DPI, and QR version
+Lets you enter a URL or choose a .csv for a list of URLs

+Choose QR code settings

+Select either:
+    plain Rectangular QR
+    laggage tag QR

+Then select relevant settings for selection

 Generates a PNG with a QR code and the URL below it